 - Charles E. Johnson serves on the board of directors of The Diversity Forum.
 He previously served on the Minorities in the Profession Committee of the North Carolina Bar Association.

 - Dianne Chipps Bailey is on the boards of advisors for the Women's Inter-Cultural Exchange, Women's Philanthropy Institute and Women's Impact Fund.
 She previously served as president of Women Executives and as the Women's Impact Fund board chair.

 - Benjamin A. Johnson serves as counsel for Clinton Junior College, founded by the AME Zion Church.

-- Adam K. Doerr and Charles E. Johnson serve on the Mecklenburg County Bar Diversity & Inclusion Committee.
+- Charles E. Johnson serves on the Mecklenburg County Bar Diversity & Inclusion Committee.
 D. Blaine Sanders served as the committee chair from 2015-16.

 Our firm as a whole strives to promote diversity in both the legal sector and the community.
 Robinson Bradshaw was an original signatory to the Mecklenburg County Bar’s 2002 Call to Action to increase bar diversity and has participated in the Charlotte Legal Diversity Clerkship Program since its inception in 2004.